Byron1z/configure-ad-B1z/README.md

 <br />

 <p>
-  Log in to the DC-1 VM and disable the Windows Firewall
+  Log in to the DC-1 VM and disable the Windows Firewall.

+  Since this is a Server, it must accept Inbound Traffic.

-  (for Testing Connectivity with Ping)
+  (For Testing Connectivity with Ping)
 </p>
 <p>
 <img src="https://i.imgur.com/0uCdkF7.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>